umeshrai01/Employee-directory/README.md

 # Employee-directory

 ## Overview
-The **Employee Directory Management System** is a web application designed to manage employee information.
+The **Employee Directory** is a web application designed to manage employee information.
 It provides functionalities to add, edit, delete, and view employee details through a responsive and user-friendly interface.

 This project uses:
 - **Frontend**: React.js with Material-UI for styling.